jcoupon/swot/README.md

 # swot (Super W Of Theta)

-Author: Jean Coupon.
+Authors: Jean Coupon, Alexie Leauthaud, Martin Kilbinger.

-Contributors:  Alexie Leauthaud, Martin Kilbinger.
+## Description

-Program to compute astrophysical two-point correlation functions based on  "divide and conquer" algorithms, mainly, but not limited to:
+SWOT is a program to compute astrophysical two-point correlation functions and weighted histograms, based on  "divide and conquer" algorithms, mainly, but not limited to:
 - data storage in a binary tree,
 - approximation at large scale,
 - parellelization.